 Over the next few years, Kreditor expanded from Sweden and launched in Norway, Finland and Denmark, before rebranding as Klarna in 2009.
 By 2013 Klarna had ten million users and was valued at around $1 billion.
 In 2014, Klarna Group acquired German payment company Sofort and launched in the United Kingdom.
 Just three years later, Klarna gained its banking license and launched the app, making it even easier for customers to shop using Klarna.

-In conclusion, Klarna, also known as Sofort, is a secure and reliable payment service that allows you to make deposits and withdrawals from online gambling websites, without having to divulge your personal banking information.
-In most cases if the bookmaker will accept Klarna then there are zero fees (although please check this, especially before withdrawing, as occasionally service fees do apply) The main advantage of this is that funding your betting account will not appear on your bank statement, offering your gambling transactions an added layer of anonymity.
+In conclusion, Klarna, also known as Sofort, is a secure and reliable payment service that in theory allows you to make deposits and withdrawals from online gambling websites, without having to divulge your personal banking information.
+In most cases, in the countries that bookmakers do accept Klarna then there are zero fees.
+The main advantage of this is that funding your betting account will not appear on your bank statement, offering your gambling transactions an added layer of anonymity.

-We’ve compiled a huge list of positives about Klarna in this article, including (but not limited to) the ability to make instant deposits and the breadth of services available, although only the Instant Banking feature is available for use with your betting account at the moment.
-On the other hand, cons include the fact that often online bookies won’t allow you to withdraw using Klarna, so you may need to set up an alternative payment method in order to withdraw your hard earned winnings from your successful bets.
+We’ve compiled a huge list of positives about Klarna in this article, including (but not limited to) the ability to make instant deposits and the breadth of services available.
+Remember though that online bookies in the UK won’t actually allow you to withdraw using Klarna, so you will need to use an alternative payment method for now.

-We’ve also provided you with step by step instructions on how to use Klarna to make deposits and withdraw funds at bookmaker websites that offer it as a payment service, and given you a list of the best Klarna betting sites for you to make the most of it.
+We’ve also provided you with step by step instructions on how to use Klarna to make deposits and withdraw funds at bookmaker websites that offer it as a payment service.

 All that remains is to answer some of the most frequently asked questions about Klarna, and you’ll be good to go!